uhs-robert/sshfs.nvim/README.md

    - **Auto-detected search**: telescope live_grep, snacks grep, fzf-lua live_grep, mini grep_live
    - **Fallback**: built-in grep with quickfix list

-**🎯 The Magic**: The plugin intelligently detects what you have installed and launches it automatically, respecting your existing Neovim setup and preferences.
+**🎯 The Magic**: The plugin intelligently detects what you have installed and launches it automatically via lazyloading, respecting your existing Neovim setup and preferences.
 No configuration required, it just works with whatever you're already using.

 ## 💡 Tips and Performance